vietphamngoc/QPAC/README.md

 The version of Qiskit used in this project is 0.34.2

 It contains 2 classes:
 - Oracle in circuits/oracle.py which implements the query oracle.
+Oracle has a subclass Parity_Oracle.
+The difference between the two is that for Parity_Oracle, the logic argument is a list of length 1, with the element of logic marking the significant bits of the function.
 - TNN in circuits/tnn.py which implements the tunable neural network.

 The learning algorithm is implemented in qpac/qpac.py.